segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 ### Tracking API Proxy

-Next, set up a proxy for the tracking API so that all calls proxy through your domain.
-In this step, set up a CloudFront distribution that's similar to the previous step, with the exception of the Origin Domain Name:
+Set up a proxy for the tracking API so that all calls proxy through your domain.
+To do this, set up a CloudFront distribution that's similar to the one in the previous section, with the exception of the Origin Domain Name:

 | Field              | Value            | Description                                  |
 | ------------------ | ---------------- | -------------------------------------------- |